What is the Peabody String Sinfonia?

 Are We a Volunteer Ensemble?

-Sinfonia does not offer any monetary compensation or academic credit, however, this is one of the reasons that Sinfonia is so special.
-Because it is completely volunteer based, it is a labor of love for everyone involved.
+Sinfonia does not offer any academic credit or monetary compensation for its musicians; however, this is one of the reasons that Sinfonia is so special.
+Because it is volunteer-based, it is a labor of love for everyone involved.
 This creates a special kind of energy in the group and a sense of kinship and camaraderie.
-Also, though there is no official school credit, now that Prof. Ingolfsson is involved, there will be a very strong educational benefit as well.
+Now that Professor Ingolfsson is involved as our Faculty Mentor, there is a strong educational benefit as well.

 What are Sinfonia Concerts Like?